Appearance

 });

-If you don't see any errors and there is still no statistics on your dashboard appearing.
+If you don't see any errors and you still don't see any statistics on your dashboard.
 Make sure all fields in the request are correct.

 Visits Are Not Appearing on the Dashboard

-If you don't see your visits appearing on your dashboard immediately, don't worry.
-There is usually a small delay of a few seconds as we buffer page visits before writing them to the database.
+If you don't see your visits on your dashboard immediately, don't worry.
+There is usually a small delay of a few seconds as we cache page visits before writing them to the database.

-In case you don't see your visits appearing after a small delay, make sure you didn't disable Pirsch, have an adblocker active, a VPN, or modified your DNT or User-Agent headers.
+In case you don't see your visits appearing after a small delay, make sure you didn't disable Pirsch nor have an ad blocker or a VPN active.
 In rare cases, your page views might be blocked by our bot filter.
 Try a different device on a different network in that case.